input-output-hk/plutus-pioneer-program/code/week03/README.md

 # Week 03

+These is a written version of [Lecture #3](https://youtu.be/Lk1eIVm_ZTQ).

+In this lecture we learn about the script context (the third validation argument), handling time, and parameterized contracts.

+Please feel free to raise pull requests for typos, poor formatting, poor grammar, or anything else that is poor or inaccurate.

+## Housekeeping

 For this lecture we will be working with a later commit of Plutus than in previous lectures.
 You will find the commit in the cabal.project file for Week03.

     cd /path/to/Plutus